eu-parc/aggregate-exposure-modelling/README.md

 # Scope

 Currently, the scope of the aggregate exposure conceptual model is restricted to human exposure.
 At a later stage, the scope could be broadened to also include environmental exposures.
-There is a known overlap with the following other related domains domains in PARC: human (bio)monitoring, PBK modelling, and source-to-dose modelling.
+There is a known overlap with the following other related domains domains in PARC: human (bio)monitoring, toxicokinetic (TK) modelling (including PBK modelling), and source-to-dose modelling.

 # Approach